UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/processing/Processing & linkage.md

-# Processing and linkage to Place-based datasets
+# Processing and linkage to place-based datasets

 >Last modified: 21 Feb 2025

-## Flow of Place-based data into the UK LLC TRE
+## Flow of place-based data into the UK LLC TRE

 Flows of data from contributing Longitudinal Population Studies (LPS) and place-based data are conducted through a ‘split file’ protocol where the flow of LPS participants’ addresses (File 1s) is entirely separate from the flow of place-based datasets (File 2s) - see figure 1.
 Place-based datasets are updated at the frequency specified on the individual dataset level pages.